unknowall/ScePSX/README.md

 | OpenGL         | ~86MB / ~138MB | Modern Devices     | Software / OpenGL     |
 | Vulkan         | ~120MB / ~143MB | Modern Devices     | Software / Vulkan     |

+**Note that when using on older machines, the PGXP feature is effective in software, OpenGL, and Vulkan backends; enable it as appropriate.**
 > **Smooth Performance Test**: Runs at 60 FPS on an Intel Celeron i3 3215u. *No gamedb, no reshade.*

 > **Hardware Backend**: Better native graphics quality, lower CPU usage